Attachment theory is the psychological consideration of relationships between humans.

 If this sounds like something you want, here are some of the best books on attachment theory to get you started.

-Best Books on Attachment Theory
+Best Books on Attachment Theory and Styles

 The key to this book is that it explains why some people find relationships effortless, while others struggle with them.
 By identifying these two groups, readers can then work out how to improve.